Top Brightpearl Competitors:

 Accounts dashboard in Brightpearl

 That said, Brightpearl isn’t for everyone.
-Here are some of the major limitations that stand out in our user reviews:
+Some users report workflow difficulties with the inventory management interface in our user reviews.

 Let’s take a look now at some of the most popular alternatives to Brightpearl in two categories: